 The Shire has two principal rivers, the Williams in the east and the Paterson (and its major tributary the Allyn) in the west.
-Both are tributaries of the Hunter River and contribute over 40 percent of the flow of the Hunter.
+Both are tributaries of the Hunter River and contribute over 80% of the drinking water supply to the Lower Hunter and 40% of the flow of the Hunter.

 The Shire’s economy has traditionally been based on agriculture and timber, with the alluvial river flats suitable for intensive agricultural production.
 The balance of the rural land has been traditionally used for grazing.